mtj0928/key-value-storage/README.md

 ```

 ### Codable Support (JSON)
-Also, you can easily store your type inhering Codeable by using `JSONKeyDefinition`.
+Also, you can easily store your type inhering Codable by using `JSONKeyDefinition`.

 ```swift
 struct Account: Codable {